Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_2.md

 Which should give us coverage over the missing line highlighted above.

-We can then run Echidna again and see that we now cover the previously uncovered line.
+We can then run Echidna again for 5-10 minutes and see that we now cover the previously uncovered line.

 ![Liquidate Fixed Coverage](../images/bootcamp/liquidate_fixed_covg.png)